-This works well on a machine with 2 GB RAM, but you can choose a larger web server plan depending on your forum traffic.
+This works well on a machine with 1 GB RAM, but you can choose a larger web server plan depending on your forum traffic.
+For forums with very high traffic, it can be helpful to separate Redis into its own service.
 For reference, see the Discourse default server config and default worker config.
 These may work better on machines with more RAM.

 Render will continue to verify all new Discourse versions in our official Discourse repository.
 One we’ve verified a version, you can simply upgrade the

 Dockerfile path in your render.yaml to point to the new version and click ‘Manual Deploy’ on your dashboard.